How To Deal With The Realities And Perceptions Created by Crisis Situations

 Fortunately, with a modest amount of preparation, practice, and assignment of roles and tasks, early miscues can be minimized and corrected.
 That means less damage to reputation, credibility, and employee morale.
 When bad news occurs, there are critical audiences, including your own employees, who have expectations of your behavior and ability to manage problems.
 Every one of your stakeholders will focus on your organization’s response.
 How it acted, what it said, all of these will either add or distract from the organization’s reputation.

 The reality and the perceptions created during the crisis need to be addressed.
-Experience have taught the importance of foresight and preplanning.
+Experience has taught me the importance of foresight and preplanning.

-A Crisis Response and Communication Plan is a blue print of what processes and actions needs to kick in depending on the type of crisis facing the organization.
+A Crisis Response and Communication Plan is a blueprint of what processes and actions need to kick in depending on the type of crisis facing the organization.

 What You Will Learn

-The aim of this course is to enable managers to plan for a Crisis before it happens, deal with it swiftly and communicate effectively during a Crisis situation.
-The course will help to develop the required management behaviors in terms of the individual and the organization and its approach in dealing and planning for crises and reputation risk.
-It directly enhances the development of specific management competencies including Strategic Thinking, Communication and Crisis Management skills.
+The training will help to develop the required management behaviors in terms of the individual and the organization and its approach in dealing and planning for crises and reputation risk.
+It directly enhances the development of specific management competencies including Strategic Thinking, Communication, and Crisis Management skills.

-The course consists of the following sessions.
-Questionnaires, case studies, PowerPoint presentation and checklists are all used to illustrate the need for better crisis planning.
+The training consists of the following sessions.
+Questionnaires, case studies, PowerPoint presentations, and checklists are all used to illustrate the need for better crisis planning.
 Content will focus on: